 Q15.
 Medical treatment: what is the most effective and the first choice medication for PACG (after interventions for widening the anterior chamber angle have been done)?
 Recommendation: Prostaglandin analogues are the most effective medication.
-Level of evidence: low Strength of recommendation: strong

 Comment: Trials in East Asia may not be generalisable to European populations.
 Factors like possible adverse effects, co-morbidities, systemic therapy, adherence, patient preferences, life expectancy, cost and availability should be considered in selecting a drug for a given patient.